 E-Flora BC is an unusual atlas iniative as it provides dynamic interactive GIS mapping rather than static distribution maps.
 The dynamic nature of the maps means our distribution mapping is very current.
 The data used to produce the maps is updated frequently.
 The GIS nature of the maps means that users can view single or multiple layers of data information by selecting or unselecting the layers they wish to view.
 Signnificantly, uers can view collection data from a variety of institutions as well as citizen-collected voucher photo data for the province.

-As an added feature, our GIS maps allow users to add biogeographic layers to each map, and explore correlations between species distributions and physical factors such as climate (frost-free days).
-Additional biogeographic layers, such as geology, and precipitation, will be added over time.
+As an added feature, our GIS maps allow users to explore correlations between species distributions and topography, BEC Zones, etc.

 E-Flora BC is part of a broader initiative